rage/java-programming/data/osa-1/3-reading-input.md

 **builder**
 Here is the story:
 Once upon a time there was Bob, who was a builder.
-On their way to work, Bob thought about their life.
+On their way to work, Bob reflected on their life.
 Perhaps Bob will not be a builder forever.

 </sample-output>